profweiliu/design-resilient-communities/syllabus.md

 Note: ^Grades count toward the midterm grade.

 ### Extra Credits (3 Points)
-Submit proof of completion of the Student Reflection Survey to receive up to 3 extra credit points.
+Submit proof of completion of the Student Reflection Survey to receive 3 extra credit points.

 ## Grading Scale
 **A = 90-100 Points (Excellent).** Work exceeds criteria of quality, creativity, and criticality.
 Collaboration among teammates, where required, is exemplary.
 Content exhibits thoroughness and rigor.
 Craft is extremely high.
 Project shows exceptional innovation and evolution. <br>